What is Yttrium-90 (Y-90) Radiotherapy?

 How is Y-90 Radiotherapy done?

-Y-90 radiotherapy is done by Dr. Christenson in a special procedure room near the radiology department at St. Vincent Healthcare.
-This special procedure room is called the Cath Lab.
+Y-90 radiotherapy is done by Dr. Christenson in a special procedure room in the radiology department at St. Vincent Healthcare.
 Treatment with Y-90 Radiotherapy is done in several steps.

 Step 1: Mapping: The first step in treatment with Y-90 Radiotherapy is a called a mapping angiogram.
 The mapping procedure will take about 2-4 hours.
 Dr. Christenson will place a small plastic tube (called a catheter) into one of the vessels in your groin and direct the catheter to the blood vessels in your liver.
 Once the catheter reaches your liver, Dr. Christenson will take pictures with x-ray to see how the blood flows to your liver.
 Based on how the blood flows, Dr. Christenson will be able to tell if Y-90 Radiotherapy will work for you or not.
 If the procedure will work for you, Dr. Christenson will place small metal wires (coils) in blood vessels that should not get Y-90 Radiation.
 Dr. Christenson will also inject a special tracer agent into the vessels to map how much tracer enters the tissues around your liver.